Welcome to INTEGRATE

 INTEGRATE flexible infrastructure components and tools will bring together heterogeneous multi-scale biomedical data generated through standard and novel technologies within post-genomic clinical trials.
 It will also provide a seamless link to existing research and clinical infrastructures, such as clinical trials management systems, eCRFs, and hospital EHRs.

-The INTEGRATE newsletters - five in total - describe aspects of the research problems in focus, inform readers about challenges encountered and progress made towards overcoming them, and refer to relevant project deliverables.
+The INTEGRATE newsletters describe aspects of the research problems in focus, inform readers about challenges encountered and progress made towards overcoming them, and refer to relevant project deliverables.

 Through the newsletter, the INTEGRATE project partners would like to engage readers in discussions about data sharing and collaboration in the biomedical domain, as well as the scientific issues around information integration and interoperability.

-Each newsletter will contain a contribution by one or more of the six INTEGRATE partners.
+Each newsletter will contain a contribution by one or more of the seven INTEGRATE partners.